dfrnt-labs/terminusdb-docs-static/src/app/docs/schema-reference-guide/page.md

 ## Class schema type

 `Class` designates a standard class document.
 It contains the definition of several properties and keywords describing various class attributes.

+Classes comes in two types: document classes, and subdocument classes.
+Document classes can be instantiated, while subdocument classes cannot.
+Subdocuments enable the ability to describe data structures in a documents, frame by frame.

-An example of a class, and an instance of the class:
+An example of a class, and then instance of the class below.

 #### Code: An example of a class